p-trojan/angular-tour-of-heroes/README.md

 This is a copy of Part 6 of Angular tutorial - Tour of Heroes (https://angular.io/tutorial/tour-of-heroes/toh-pt6)

-I am using this project only as for learning purposes, I needed something that has simple domain and REST API.
+I am using this project only for learning purposes, I needed something that has simple domain and REST API.
 This is sufficient to serve as a base for developing backend app in Scala.

 I am using node 16.13.0 and npm 8.1.0.